redbadger/awesome-badger/ruiramos/nextjs-github-netlify/README.md

-features on a per-enviroment basis such as protection rules and the ability to override env variables (there's actually an example of that in the [example repository](https://github.com/ruiramos/nextjs-netlify-ghactions) if you look at the `Test with overriding secrets per env` action from the `main` branch vs other branches).
+features on a per-enviroment basis such as protection rules and the ability to override env variables (there's actually an example of that in the [example repository](https://github.com/ruiramos/nextjs-netlify-ghactions) if you look at the `Test with overriding secrets per env` action output from the `main` branch vs other branches).
 We also specify the URL this deployment is going to live in, so Github knows where this lives and populates [activity log](https://github.com/ruiramos/nextjs-netlify-ghactions/deployments/activity_log?environment=production) accordingly.
-The way we're parsing the output of the Netlify deploy command to extract the live and log URLs is a bit scary, it was based on how the [official Netlify Action](https://github.com/netlify/actions/blob/master/cli/entrypoint.sh) does it as well.
+The way we're parsing the output of the Netlify deploy command to extract the live and log URLs is a bit scary, it's based on how the [official Netlify Action](https://github.com/netlify/actions/blob/master/cli/entrypoint.sh) does it.

+To access all the configuration for your enviroments, head to your project `Settings` and click `Environments` on the left hand side menu and, finally, the environemnt name.

 The preview deployment workflow currently looks like this: